-Cathal Cleary‘s winning production of Disco Pigs had a sell-out run at the Young Vic from 2nd – 28th September 2011.
+Cathal Cleary‘s winning production of Disco Pigs, by Enda Walsh, had a sell-out run at the Young Vic from 2nd – 28th September 2011.

 The runners up this year are Prasanna Puwanarajah, Abigail Graham and Tom Attenborough, who each receive a £1,000 award, funded by the Ian Ritchie Foundation.